mittwald/cli/README.md

     This flag controls if you want to see the process output or only a summary.
 When using mw non-interactively (e.g. in scripts), you can use this flag to easily get the IDs of created resources for further processing.

-  --forward-to=<value>...  forward mail to another address
+  --forward-to=<value>...  forward mail to other addresses

-    This flag will cause the mailbox to forward all incoming mail to the given address.
+    This flag will cause the mailbox to forward all incoming mail to the given addresses.
+This will replace any forwarding addresses, that have already been set.

-    Note: This flag is exclusive with --catch-all, --enable-spam-protection, --quota, --password and --random-password.
+    Note: This flag is exclusive with --catch-all, --quota, --password and --random-password.

   --password=<value>  mailbox password